Create a Job Alert.Simplify your job search. Get emails of the newest jobs posted and be the first to apply.

 What you organize: Details.
 Not only do you have to organize your day, such as showing times and locations, you must also keep track of all of your customers’ contact information, listing details and contract deadlines.

-*Pay according to the Bureau of Labor Statistics’ Occupational Outlook Handbook.
+*Pay and descriptions according to the Bureau of Labor Statistics’ Occupational Outlook Handbook.

 Ready to apply for a job?
 Here’s how to write a cover letter that gets noticed.